 The purpose of these guidelines is not to provide a template that you must follow, but rather to suggest a structure for your paper and to encourage you to consider the content, style and audience.
 If your mentor suggests a different approach, you should follow his or her advice.
 Also keep in mind that what you submit should reflect the conversations you have had with your mentor and the guidance you have received from him or her, but it must be your product.

 Requirements vary by program.
-Check with your program coordinator or group supervisor about requirements for your program.
+Check with your program coordinator or mentor about requirements for your program.

 Success in research demands that you be deeply involved in what you are doing, understand its purpose, and take personal, intellectual responsibility for accomplishing your objectives.
 The project plan is meant to familiarize you with the research you'll be doing at JPL and encourage you to start a dialog with your mentor about your project objectives, as well as plans and a timeline for achieving those objectives.

 Email your completed project plan to your program coordinator one week prior to your arrival at JPL.
 Note: Project plans for Maximizing Student Potential (MSP) students are due one week after arrival.